-The cascading.tap.hadoop.TemplateTap is used to sink tuples into directory paths based on the values in the Tuple.
+The cascading.tap.hadoop.TemplateTap and cascading.tap.local.TemplateTap are used to sink tuples into directory paths based on the values in the Tuple.
 More can be read below in Template Taps.

 GlobHfs

 The cascading.tap.hadoop.GlobHfs tap accepts Hadoop style "file globbing" expression patterns.
 This allows for multiple paths to be used as a single source, where all paths match the given pattern.
 This tap is only available when running on the Hadoop platform.